-The Statement of Total Comprehensive Income (SOCI) for the year has a net charge of £5.1 m from the University's pension liability movement (2021 credit £31.6m).
-The year on year SOCI movement is due to large movements in the two pension scheme liabilities.
-A charge of £59.7m in the USS and NILGOSC pension schemes is off set by the NILGOSC pension actuarial gain of £54.6m.
+The Statement of Total Comprehensive Income (SOCI) for the year includes a net credit of £25.2m from the University's pension liability movement (2022: charge £5.1m).
+This includes an actuarial gain in the NILGOSC pension scheme of £17.2m (2022: gain £54.6m).

-The pension liability charge is a non-cash movement and is not a measure of the University's operational financial performance or surplus generated.
+The pension provision credit is a non-cash movement and is not a measure of the University's operational financial performance or surplus generated.
 It is simply the difference, year on year, of revisions of the estimated value of the scheme assets and liabilities of the University's defined benefit pension schemes.

-Certain assumptions are used to value future liabilities of the pension schemes and the assets belong to the pension schemes.
-These estimates reflect changes to the actuary's assumptions as a result of another year's experience.
+Certain assumptions are used to value future liabilities of the pension scheme and the assets belong to the pension scheme.
+These estimates reflect changes to the actuary's assumptions as a consequence of developments in the year.